Why Should I Care About High Cholesterol in Men?

-High cholesterol tends to run in families, so obviously genes play a role.
-But a variety of lifestyle choices -- including diet, activity, and body weight -- also affect cholesterol levels.
-The only way to know how high your cholesterol levels are is to get a simple blood test.
+High cholesterol tends to run in families, so genes play a role.
+But a variety of lifestyle choices -- including diet, activity, and weight -- also affect cholesterol levels.
+The only way to know how high your cholesterol levels are is to get a blood test.
 Everyone over 20 should get a cholesterol test at least once every 5 years.
 If your numbers are high, your doctor may recommend the test more often.

 - Your diet is high in saturated fat.
 These fats, found in meat and full-fat dairy products, raise LDL cholesterol.
 Dietary cholesterol, found in eggs and organ meats, can also raise blood cholesterol levels, but not as much as saturated fat does.